AI Journaling: a practical guide

 Imagine something like this:

-- Instead of stopping at “fine” or “busy,” something you chose asks a kind next question—what mattered about that, or what you were really reacting to.
+- Instead of stopping at “fine” or “busy,” something you chose asks a kind next question, like what mattered about that, or what you were really reacting to.

 - The same private place holds yesterday and last week, so a thread can form.
 You are not re-introducing your life to a new blank box every time.

-Why a big chat app is not the same as a journal
+Why a big chat is not a journal

-Something made for a personal journal is trying for something else: staying with your story over time, in a place that treats what you say with the weight a real diary asks for.
-That is a different kind of promise than a one-off, clever answer.
+Something made for a journal is trying for something quieter: staying with your story across time, in a place that takes seriously what it means to hold someone's private words.
+That is a different kind of commitment than a clever answer.

 What do people mean by “AI journaling”?

-In everyday language: software that helps you keep a journal—a place to start, sometimes a second question, and in some apps a way to look back and see what keeps showing up.
+In everyday language: software that helps you keep a journal, meaning a place to start, sometimes a second question, and in some apps a way to look back and see what keeps showing up.
 Nothing can replace your honesty or your time; a good one makes the habit lighter to pick up, not a replacement for you writing the page.

 People use it to: